Generic selectors

 FNB Stadium, South Africa

-FNB Stadium, designed like a traditional African calabash, is a state-of-the-art facility that ranks among the best pitches in the world.
+FNB Stadium, designed in the shape of a traditional African calabash, is a state-of-the-art facility that ranks among the world's best pitches.

-The stadium features executive suites, underground parking for up to 4000 VIP vehicles, a museum for football lovers, hospitality suites and executive lounges.
+The stadium features executive suites, underground parking for 4000 VIP vehicles, a museum for football enthusiasts, hospitality suites and executive lounges.
 With these features and a seating plan that keeps fans close to the pitch, FNB Stadium offers an electrifying matchday experience.

 New Administrative Stadium, Egypt